learnbin.net nav logo

 Georg Ludwig Hartig, a German forestry researcher

-Although Current definitions are much different and much more expanded from Hartig’s, sustainability is still accounting for the need to preserve natural spaces, conserve materials (wise use of the resources), and maintain resources in a reasonable way for all human beings, both present and in the future.
+Although Current definitions are much different and much more expanded from Hartig’s, sustainability still accounts for the need to preserve natural spaces, conserve materials (wise use of the resources), and maintain resources in a reasonable way for all human beings, both present and in the future.

 The most popular definition of sustainability comes in 1987, from the “Brundtland Commission of the United Nations, which defined sustainability as meeting -